KMDR82/MAG2D-NC/README.md

 This repository accompanies the manuscript:

-> A. Akkaya, *Learning non-collinear magnetic order in two-dimensional
-> materials: an interpretable machine-learning study of the C2DB spin-spiral
-> ground states*, submitted to Physica B: Condensed Matter (2026).
+> A. Akkaya, *Trigonal frustration, not broken inversion symmetry, marks non-collinear magnetic order in two-dimensional materials: a data-driven analysis of the C2DB spin-spiral ground states*, submitted to Physica B: Condensed Matter (2026).

 ## Overview